Alexandru Onica

-Alexandru Onica (born 29 July 1984) is a Moldovan professional footballer who plays as a midfielder for Petrocub Hîncești in the Moldovan National Division.
+Alexandru Onica (born 29 July 1984) is a Moldovan former professional footballer who played as a midfielder.

 Club career

 Onica began playing football with local side Izvorash Draslicheny at age 12.
 He joined FC Unisport-Auto Chișinău next before a move to Russia where he played for FC Spartak Chelyabinsk and FC KAMAZ Naberezhnye Chelny.
 Upon returning from Russia, he joined FC Dacia Chișinău where he would be named the top central midfielder in the 2009 Moldovan National Division by the FMF.

 Onica joined Vorskla Poltava on a free transfer in December 2009, signing a three-year contract with the club.

-In July 2013 he signed a contract with Lokomotiv Tashkent.
-On 31 July 2013 he made his debut for Lokomotv in the Uzbek Cup semifinal match against Bunyodkor.
+In July 2013, he signed a contract with Lokomotiv Tashkent.
+On 31 July 2013, he made his debut for Lokomotv in the Uzbek Cup semifinal match against Bunyodkor.
 In January, he signed for another Uzbekistan club Neftchi Farg'ona FK.
 Alexandru scored his first goal in Uzbekistan higher division on 22 June against FK Andijan.